Keio University

 The core system is Google Classroom (GC), a system that allows for everything from distributing and submitting assignments to communication and video conferencing in a centralized manner.
 GC began being used in subject classes and expanded to homerooms, school events, and club activities.

-We attempted to set up "office hours" using on-demand distribution and video conferencing, and to identify and follow up with students who were not adapting well to online classes.
+We attempted to set up "office hours" using on-demand distribution of lessons and video conferencing, and tried to identify and follow up with students who were not adapting well to online classes.

 There were also failure stories.
-When a teacher checked submissions or answered questions late at night, the notification function worked instantly, and there were requests from students who said they couldn't sleep because they were worried about it at night.
-As the volume of questions and submissions increased, it generated a massive amount of work, and we experienced the difficulty of controlling time in non-face-to-face classes.
+When a teacher checked submissions or answered questions late at night, the notification function worked immediately, and there were reports from students that they couldn't sleep because they were worried about it at night.
+As the volume of questions and submissions increased, it generated a massive amount of work, so we also experienced the difficulty of controlling time in non-face-to-face classes.

 Use of Diverse Systems